The National Hurricane Center has a vital role in identifying,

 By Margarette Tustle.
 Read more about weather and resources on hurricanes by looking at yeweather.com.

-The (NHC) is responsible for the western North Atlantic Ocean, the CaribbeanSea and Gulf of Mexico in the east, and the eastern North Pacific Ocean to the west of the USA.
+The National Hurricane Center (NHC) is responsible for the western North Atlantic Ocean, the CaribbeanSea and Gulf of Mexico in the east, and the eastern North Pacific Ocean to the west of the USA.

 But what happens if you live in Hawaii, or in the islands in thewestern Pacific administered by the USA (or anywhere nearby or in between).